semihM/project_smok/README.md

 - **"apocalypse_settings.txt"** file contains the settings to use for the _apocalypse_ event.
 Probabilistic values are normalized between 0 and 1.

+- **"ghost_zombies_settings.txt"** file contains the settings to use for the _ghost zombies_ event.
+Probabilistic values are normalized between 0 and 1.
+-
 - **"meteor_shower_settings.txt"** file contains the settings to use for the _meteor shower_ event.
 Probabilistic values are normalized between 0 and 1.

 ---